yash-hiru/Project-DSA-Repo/README.md

                 if (maze[i][j] == 1 && visited[i][j] == false) {
-                    // DO BFS/DFS ( Explore U-D-L-R for maze and adj for graph) BFS(maze, i, j); // (OR DFS would also work) }
+                    // DO BFS/DFS ( Explore U-D-L-R for maze and adj for graph) BFS(maze, i, j); // (OR DFS would also work) numberOfIslands++; // ONE BFS traversal for Subset of nodes is ONE island }
             }
         }
+        return numberOfIslands;
     }
 }